 Based on thousands of projects done with Konsus, we have analyzed those that have gone particularly well and identified common characteristics.
+Read these two versions of a request for help, then proceed to discover what we found.

 Version A: Wrong